 As a Partner in Eleva Capital LLP ("the LLP"), the charity receives a share of the profit each year of that entity.
 The LLP is part of a wider group comprising four Eleva entities ("the Group").
-The principal activity of the Group remains the provision of investment management services through Eleva Capital SAS, and the year to 31 March 2020 represents the Group's fifth full year of trading.
+The principal activity of the Group remains the provision of investment management services through Eleva Capital SAS, and the year to 31 March 2021 represents the Group's sixth full year of trading.

-During the financial year, the LLP allocated profits of £2,980,422 to the Eleva Foundation.
-During the year, the charity allocated £319,244 to Solar Powered Piped Water Systems in Zimbabwe, £400,000 to Madagascar WASH, £500,000 to Tanzania Maternal and New-born Health and £400,000 to Benin Malnutrition.
-It allocated £267,756 to the Yemen Emergency, £50,000 to the Children's Emergency Fund, £500,000 to Routine Immunisation and £75,000 to the Covid-19 response in the Democratic Republic of the Congo, and £450,000 to Soccer Aid for Unicef 2020. £18,422 was not allocated during the year and will be carried forward to future programs.
+During the financial year, the LLP allocated profits of £4,762,000 to the Eleva Foundation.
+During the year, the charity allocated £500,000 to Tanzania Maternal and New-born Health, £181,070 to Solar Powered Piped Water Systems in Zimbabwe, and £283,000 to Benin Malnutrition.
+It allocated £272,930 to the Yemen Emergency, £75,000 to the Covid-19 Response in the Democratic Republic of the Congo, £100,000 to the Children's Emergency Fund, and £450,000 to Soccer Aid for UNICEF 2020.
+It also allocated funding to the following new programmes: £1,500,000 to Turning Waste into school in Cote d'Ivoire, £400,000 to Sustainable Villages in Madagascar, £500,000 to Inclusion in Society in Nigeria and £500,000 to Accessible Textbooks in Latin America and the Caribbean.

-The charity aims to keep administrative expenditure to a minimum, and to distribute substantially all of the income it receives during the year to specific Unicef projects and/or emergency funding.
+The charity aims to keep administrative expenditure to a minimum, and to distribute substantially all of the income it receives during the year to specific UNICEF projects and/or emergency funding.
 It is not the charity's policy to maintain cash reserves.
 In the event of a significant variation in funding, year on year, charitable distributions will be adjusted accordingly.

-Since inception, Eleva Capital LLP has allocated profits amounting to £7,440,654 to the Eleva Foundation.
+Since inception, Eleva Capital LLP has allocated profits amounting to £12,202,798 to the Eleva Foundation.

-The trustees have assessed the major risks to which the charity is exposed, and are satisfied that systems are in place to mitigate exposure to the major risks.
+The trustees have assessed the major risks to which the charity is exposed and are satisfied that systems are in place to mitigate exposure to the major risks.